 Goodwill and indefinite-lived intangible assets are not amortized but are subject to annual impairment tests.
 Other intangible assets are amortized over their estimated useful lives.

-Changes in goodwill by segment for fiscal year 2021 and 2020 were as follows (in thousands):
+Changes in goodwill by segment for fiscal years 2022 and 2021 were as follows (in thousands):